MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Valid values are:

-- Staged.
-Devices offered updates after the monthly gradual release cycle.
-Suggested for a small, representative part of your production population.
-- Broad.
-Devices offered updates only after the gradual release cycle completes.
 - NotConfigured.
 Devices stay up to date automatically during the gradual release cycle.
+This value is suitable for most devices.
+- Broad.
+Devices are offered updates only after the gradual release cycle completes.
+This value is suggested for a broad set of devices in your production population, from 10 to 100 percent.
+- Staged.
+Devices are offered updates after the monthly gradual release cycle.
+This value is suggested for a small, representative part of your production population, around 10 percent.

 This parameter name will be updated to **DefinitionUpdatesChannel** in a future release.